Requirements and Timing of the Qualifying Exam

 - The examination for admission to Ph.D. candidacy should take place no later than the end of the second year.
 Students will submit a "non-thesis proposal" or a "thesis proposal", followed by an oral defense of the proposal.

 Format of the Qualifying Exam

-- Topic of their doctoral thesis research and a copy of the abstract of the applicants’ master’s thesis.
+- The title of their doctoral thesis research and the title & abstract of their master’s thesis.

 Qualifying Examination Committee

-The program director, along with the Curricular Committee and the Student Affairs Committee, will select five to seven intra- and extramural experts as members of the Qualifying Examination Committee and appoint one of the members as the committee chair.
+The Curricular Committee and the Student Affairs Committee will select five to seven intra- and extramural experts as members of the Qualifying Examination Committee and appoint one of the members as the committee chair.
 Thesis advisors cannot be included in the Committee.